DaveVoorhis/Wrapd/docs/index.md

 appropriately -- but preferably _only_ in the database abstraction layer -- and makes it easy to use SQL query results with Java Streams.

-That, plus automated schema migration, is Wrapd's main selling point: JDBC-to-Streams, bridged.
+That -- plus automated schema migration -- is Wrapd's main selling point: JDBC-to-Streams, bridged.

 It's easy: